 It must be said, by way of explanation, that as I read up on how to properly make an Angel Food Cake, I started to get a little scared.
 What if my cake in no way, shape or form measures up to his memory of his mother’s?
 I seriously considered making it in secret so that if it was an epic fail, I could hide the evidence!

-Cookbooks’, chefs’ and bloggers’ admonishments of: don’t over whip the egg whites; don’t under whip the egg whites; don’t fold in the flour too aggressively; don’t open the oven door prematurely or your cake will fall; don’t over bake; don’t under bake overwhelmed me.
+Cookbooks’, chefs’ and bloggers’ admonishments of: don’t over whip the egg whites; avoid under whipping the egg whites; don’t fold in the flour too aggressively; avoid opening the oven door prematurely or your cake will fall; don’t over bake; don’t under bake overwhelmed me.
 The more I read the further back in the cabinet went the round tube pan until yesterday when I decided to tie on my big-girl apron and tackle the challenge.

 Look at that beautiful cake!